necolas/idiomatic-css/README.md

 <a name="naming"></a>
 ## 5. Naming

-You are not a human code compiler/compressor, so don't try to be one.

 Use clear and thoughtful names for HTML classes.
 Pick an understandable and consistent naming pattern that makes sense both within HTML files and CSS